Mutation-acyclic quivers are totally proper: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor, Sergey Fomin, for his guidance, comments, and suggestions; Grayson Moore, for reading and commenting on an early draft; and Danielle Ensign for her software assistance.
-I am also grateful to Roger Casals, Tucker Ervin, and Hugh Thomas for stimulating discussions.
+I am also grateful to Roger Casals, Tucker Ervin, Hugh Thomas, and Sara Billey for stimulating discussions.

 I have used \textsc{Magma} and \texttt{Sage} for various computations.
 This research was supported in part through computational resources and services provided by Advanced Research Computing at the University of Michigan, Ann Arbor.